oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/README.md

 - [Oracle Modern Data Platform](https://www.oracle.com/data-platform/)
   - Oracle Modern Data Platform Homepage
 - [Oracle Cloud Word 2023 - Data Strategy: From Vision to Reality](https://videohub.oracle.com/media/Oracle+Cloud+Word+2023+-+Data+StrategyA+From+Vision+to+Reality/1_0zwykatb)
-  - Data Strategy session explaining what are the elements and reasoning of defining a data strategy that is the conduit between the business strategy and requirements and a data platform architecture.
+  - Data Strategy session explaining what are the elements and reasoning behind defining a data strategy that is the conduit between the business strategy and requirements and a data platform architecture.

 # Reusable Assets Overview
 TBD